SCHEDULE YOUR FREE CASE REVIEW

 FAQs

-Q: How Much Is Reporting Time Pay?
+How Much Is Reporting Time Pay?

-A: Unlike other types of benefits, reporting time pay in California is equal to your assigned pay rate.
+Unlike other types of benefits, reporting time pay in California is equal to your assigned pay rate.
 This means that if your employer gives you “show-up pay,” it should be equal to your hourly wages plus any commissions or bonuses.
 If they’re receiving reporting time pay, an employee can be given anything from a minimum pay equal to 2 hours of work to a maximum pay equal to 4 hours of work.

-Q: Does Reporting Time Pay Impact Overtime Pay in California?
+Does Reporting Time Pay Impact Overtime Pay in California?

-A: Many workers who receive show-up pay are unsure whether the hours they were paid for count as actual shift time.
+Many workers who receive show-up pay are unsure whether the hours they were paid for count as actual shift time.
 In California, reporting time pay is meant to act as a punishment for employers who schedule their workers poorly and don’t compensate them.
 This means that you are being paid due to a penalty on their behalf, not because of the actual work that you performed.
 Because show-up pay is a form of compensation not based on formal work time, the hours you are paid for do not count towards your overtime.

-Q: What Is the Shortest Shift You Can Work in California?
+What Is the Shortest Shift You Can Work in California?

-A: Because California allows employers to control their businesses quite freely, there are no laws that dictate the minimum hours an employee has to work.
+Because California allows employers to control their businesses quite freely, there are no laws that dictate the minimum hours an employee has to work.
 For example, this means that if your employer believes it is beneficial, they can schedule you for two hours per day if they want to.
 There is no “minimum” shift length or specific amount of hours you must work to be compensated fairly.

-Q: What Is a Split Shift?
+What Is a Split Shift?

-A: As defined by the California Department of Industrial Relations, a split shift is simply a shift that is broken up by non-working time.
+As defined by the California Department of Industrial Relations, a split shift is simply a shift that is broken up by non-working time.
 Split shifts are most common in the service industry, where servers are often asked to come in for the morning rush and then come back for dinner service.
-For a shift to be considered split, there must be a period of time where the employee is asked to be off the clock for longer than 30 minutes.
+For a shift to be considered split, there must be a period of time when the employee is asked to be off the clock for longer than 30 minutes.

 Your Los Angeles Employment Law Firm